Frequently Asked Questions

 Can my conveyancer help me get a home loan?

-No, conveyancers are not allowed to give specific financial advice unless additionally licensed.
+No. Conveyancers are not allowed to give specific financial advice unless additionally licensed.

-That said, many of our members have good contacts in the finance industry and they may be able to recommend people or institutions for you to talk to about your requirements.
+May of our members have good contacts in the finance industry and they may be able to recommend people or institutions for you to talk to about your requirements.

 I'm selling my house privately - do I still need a conveyancer?

-Contact your conveyancer before you advertise your house for sale to ensure you fulfil your legal obligations.
+We recommend you contact a conveyancer before you advertise your house for sale to ensure you fulfil your legal obligations.

 How do I transfer the house over to the children?